-There are over 200 bridges spanning the river, the Tower Bridge and the Millennium Bridge are well known tourist spots but the vast majority are just an everyday route to cross the river Thames.
-Is the Thames a tidal river?
+There are over 200 bridges spanning the river, with two of most famous being Tower Bridge and Millennium Bridge.
+The vast majority of these bridges, however, are just part of the everyday network people use to cross the river.

 The Millennium Bridge

-From the world’s most visited modern art gallery, the Tate Modern on London’s Southbank, I weaved past holidaymakers, school children and office workers in shirtsleeves and summer dresses as I walked across the Millennium Bridge – or the wobbly bridge as it remains affectionately called by Londoners after it’s unsteady launch on the 10th June 2000.
+On my way to Shakespeare’s Globe Theatre on London’s Southbank, I weaved past holidaymakers, school children and office workers in shirtsleeves and summer dresses as I walked across the Millennium Bridge.
+The ‘wobbly bridge,’ as it remains affectionately called by Londoners, received its moniker after a somewhat unsteady launch on 10 June 2000.

 On the official day of opening, the footfall on the bridge was phenomenal and at any one time there were on average 2000 individuals walking and taking in the views.

-Those on the southern and central spans felt the bridge begin to sway and twist in regular oscillations.
+Those on the southern and central spans felt the bridge begin to sway and twist in regular motions.
 Feeling unsteady, the pedestrians altered their gait to the same lateral rhythm as the bridge.

-The adjusted footsteps just magnified the motion: the more it happened, the more people responded to the movement, and of course it got worse and worse.
+The adjusted footsteps just magnified the motion; the more it happened, the more people responded to the movement, and of course it just got worse and worse.

-It’s now perfectly stable and affords some lovely views downriver towards Tower Bridge, the City and the 72-storey skyscraper, the Shard – the tallest building in the EU, which dwarfs Southwark Cathedral and everything else nearby.
+It’s now perfectly stable and affords some lovely views downriver towards Tower Bridge, the City and the 72-storey skyscraper, the Shard – the tallest building in the UK and all of Western Europe, which dwarfs Southwark Cathedral and everything else nearby.

 St Paul’s Cathedral